On this page

-- A cumulative grade point average (GPA) below 3.0
+- The student has a cumulative grade point average (GPA) below 3.0

-Please note that unsatisfactory progress may impact veterans’ and eligible dependents’ receipt of GI Bill benefits.
+Please note that academic standing may impact financial aid status and veterans’ and eligible dependents’ receipt of GI Bill® benefits.

 Graduate program applicants have an obligation to show progress toward earning a degree.
 Students who do not take at least one course during any two-year period will be considered inactive and informed of this status in writing.
-Once notified of their inactive status, students must request reactivation in writing and submit a Graduate Continuation Fee.
+Once notified of their inactive status, students must request reactivation in writing within 10 business days.
 The student’s program of study must still be completed within the original six-year program period.
 An inactive student will lose access to myPlymouth, and his or her student ID will be deactivated.

 After three years of inactivity, a student will be automatically withdrawn from the graduate program and will receive written notification of the withdrawal.
-At that time, the student’s enrollment documents will be destroyed, unless the student immediately submits a written request for continuation and the Graduate Continuation Fee.
+At that time, the student’s enrollment documents will be destroyed, unless the student immediately submits a written request for continuation.
 If, at a later date, the student decides to re-enroll in the graduate program, new application materials must be submitted for the admissions review team to evaluate for readmission.

-Students who choose to withdraw from the program must notify the College of Graduate Studies in writing.
+Students who choose to withdraw from the program must notify the Office of the Registrar in writing.

 Students are urged to recognize the importance of participation in class activities and to be aware that grades may be affected by absences or lack of participation during online coursework.
 Instructors shall determine the class attendance policies.

 Instructors outline attendance policies and the effect multiple absences have on final grades in the course syllabus.
 Course syllabi are distributed during the first class meeting, posted online, or can be requested from the instructor in advance.
-In classes that use online classroom management software (e.g., Blackboard), online student activity is recorded and may be used to determine participation.
+In classes that use online classroom management software (such as Blackboard or Moodle), online student activity is recorded and may be used to determine participation.
 Instructors maintain records to show the attendance policy is being followed.

 Fair Grading Policy

 Fair and equitable grading reflects values to which all members of the Plymouth State community commit themselves.
-Grades are used to assess the relative extent to which students achieve course objectives in all for-credit courses.
+Grades are used to assess the relative extent to which students achieve course objectives in all for-credit courses at PSU.